UBC-Snowbots/Snowflake/README.md

 1. Install Ubuntu 16.04 (We recommend you use a minimum of 30GB of space)
     - For dual-booting: [Windows Instructions](http://www.tecmint.com/install-ubuntu-16-04-alongside-with-windows-10-or-8-in-dual-boot/), [Mac Instructions](http://www.howtogeek.com/187410/how-to-install-and-dual-boot-linux-on-a-mac/)
 2. If you haven't done so already, setup your UBC alumni email account [here](https://id.ubc.ca/)
-3. Using your UBC email account, get a JetBrains education account [here](https://www.jetbrains.com/shop/eform/students).
+3. Using your UBC email account, get a JetBrains education account [here](https://www.jetbrains.com/shop/eform/students)
-    - _JetBrains will send an initial email to confirm the UBC email you inputted, once you confirm another email will be sent to activate your new education account; you will use this account to set up CLion later on._
+    - _JetBrains will send an initial email to confirm the UBC email you inputted, once you confirm another email will be sent to activate your new education account; you will use this account to set up CLion later on_
 4. Boot into Ubuntu for the remaining steps
+5. Install git by running `sudo apt-get install git`
-5. Clone this repository by running `git clone https://github.com/UBC-Snowbots/IGVC-2017.git ~/IGVC-2017`
+6. Clone this repository by running `git clone https://github.com/UBC-Snowbots/IGVC-2017.git ~/IGVC-2017`
-6. To start set-up run `cd ~/IGVC-2017 && ./get_started.sh` **(Do not run this script as root)**
+7. To start set-up run `cd ~/IGVC-2017 && ./get_started.sh` **(Do not run this script as root)**
     - _Just choose yes and enter your password when the terminal prompts you_
-7. Build the ROS project by running `source /opt/ros/kinetic/setup.bash` and `cd ~/IGVC-2017 && catkin_make`.
+8. Build the ROS project by running `source /opt/ros/kinetic/setup.bash` and `cd ~/IGVC-2017 && catkin_make`
     - If everything compiles correctly and you don't get any errors, then you're good to go!

 ## Important Notes: